Pylons/pyramid/docs/narr/urldispatch.rst

 against a *routes map* to find a :term:`context` and a :term:`view` before traversal has a chance to find it first.
 If a route matches, a :term:`context` is generated and :mod:`repoze.bfg` will call the :term:`view` specified with the context and the request.

-If no route matches, :mod:`repoze.bfg` will fail over to calling the root factory callable passed to the application in it's ``make_app`` function (usually a traversal function).
-By configuring your ZCML ``route`` statements appropriately, you can mix and match URL dispatch and traversal in this way.
+If no route matches, :mod:`repoze.bfg` will fail over to calling the :term:`root factory` callable passed to the application in it's ``make_app`` function (usually a traversal function).

-A root factory is not required for purely URL-dispatch-based apps: if the root factory callable is ``None``, :mod:`repoze.bfg` will return a NotFound error to the user's browser when no routes match.
+A root factory is not required for purely URL-dispatch-based apps: if the root factory callable is passed as ``None`` to the ``make_app`` function, :mod:`repoze.bfg` will return a NotFound error to the user's browser when no routes match.

 .. note:: See :ref:`modelspy_project_section` for an example of a
           simple root factory callable that will use traversal.